Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

     Why signed integers have 1 more possible negative value?
 Shouldn't this be e.g. -127 - 127?

 It actually could be that way if hardware used *sign and magnitude* notation to represent negative numbers.
-This is what most people think of - basically, all bits except one would mean the number magnitude (written similarly as humans do, but in base 2 instead of base 10) and the last bit meaning + or - sign.
+Basically, all bits except one would mean the number magnitude (written similarly as humans do, but in base 2 instead of base 10) and the last bit meaning + or - sign.
 However, there is one huge problem with this notation - it allows 2 representations for zero: +0 and -0.
 Having 2 different possible representations for the same value is very undesirable - it would significantly complicate electrical circuits to support comparison and other mathematical operations.

 Here is a table comparing different interpretations of the same 4-bit pattern: